rdas77/EagleEye/README.md

 Python /oracle 11g Xpress Edition

 Currently it does not have user interface only you can get alert from SMS gateway.
-Future paln to develop interface on java /andriod/ios platfrom
+Future paln to develop interface on java/nodejs/andriod/ios